Lydia (satrapy): Invasion of Greece (480-479 BC)

 Xerxes stationed in Sardis with all his invasion force during the winter of 481-480 BC.

 Artaphernes was succeeded as satrap in 492 BC by his son Artaphernes II.
 Lydians enrolled in the Achaemenid army, and participated to the Second Persian invasion of Greece (480–479 BC).
 Sardis was where all the troops of Xerxes stationed during the winter of 481-480 BC to prepare for the invasion of Greece.

 Achaemenid Era silver shekel made in Sardis between 500 and 450 BC showing a warrior-king holding a bow and a lance.

 Coinage of Tiribazos, Satrap of Lydia, with Ahuramazda on the obverse. c.
 388 — 380 BC.

 Coin of Autophradates, Achaemenid Satrap of Sparda (Lydia and Ionia), c.
 380 — 350 BC.

-Lydian delegation at Apadana, c.
+Lydian delegation at Apadana of Persepolis, c.
 500 BC.

 From the period of 480 BC to 440 BC, there is little historical information about the satrap of Lydia.
 In 440 BC, the satrap Pissuthnes attempted to retake Samos, which had rebelled against Athens, but failed.
 In 420 BC, Pissuthnes revolted against the Persian king Darius II.
 The Persian soldier and statesman Tissaphernes (Pers.
 Tiθrafarna, Gr. Τισσαφέρνης), a grandson of Hydarnes, was sent by Darius II to Lydia to arrest and execute Pissuthnes.
 Tissaphernes became satrap of Lydia in 415 BC and continued to fight Amorges, son of Pissuthnes.

 After Sparta had defeated Athens, the Greeks invaded Lydia.
 Tissaphernes overcame the invasion of Thibron in 399 BC but was defeated at Sardis by the Spartan King Agesilaus II.
 The satrap was executed and replaced by Tiribazus, who restored order in Lydia and was responsible for a series of treaties between the Persian king and the Greek city states.

 Autophradates was probably Tiribazus' direct successor, and was loyal to the Achaemenid monarch during a series of revolts in 370 BC.
 The last satrap of Lydia was Spithridates, who was killed by Alexander the Great at the battle of Granicus.